-Ana Dziengel at Babble Dabble Do has perfected the paper helicopter.
-Using the template and measurements from her site, along with some paper, paper clips, and tape, you and your kids can create a fleet of spinning, colorful helicopters.
-Take them outside on a sunny day, or throw them from the stairs if you’re cooped up on a rainy afternoon.
-The kids can even practice their science and math skills by experimenting on the measurements to test how far or fast the helicopters fly.
+Ana Dziengel at Babble Dabble Do has perfected the construction of a paper helicopter.
+Using the template and measurements from her site, along with some paper, paper clips and tape, you and your kids can create a fleet of spinning, colorful helicopters.
+Take them outside on a sunny day, or throw them from the top of the landing if you’re cooped up on a rainy afternoon.
+The kids can even practice their science and math skills by experimenting with the measurements to test how far or fast the helicopters fly.

-For more rainy day fun, this tutorial from Relentlessly Fun, Deceptively Educational is one part simple contraption and one part math game.
+For more rainy-day fun, this tutorial from Relentlessly Fun, Deceptively Educational is one part simple contraption and one part math game.
 Instead of using hard-to-find parts to build a catapult, you and your kids can put one together quickly with craft sticks, rubber bands, hot glue and a bottle cap to hold the projectile.
-Place pom-poms, marshmallows, or even LEGO minifigs in the cap, and let them fly!
+Place pom-poms, marshmallows, or even Lego minifigs in the cap, and then let them fly!
 No matter what they’re flinging through the air, kids can practice their aim and add up their high scores by firing at numbered paper plates nearby.

 Not every contraption has to be fancy or even very complicated to be fun.
 With just five components found around the house, kids can turn a plastic bottle into a rocket in almost no time at all.
 Karyn Tripp at Teach Beside Me walks you through using baking soda wrapped in tissue, vinegar, a plastic bottle and a cork in an explosive combination that is practically guaranteed to keep the family outside for hours.

 Kids will feel like they’re about to take off themselves when sporting this shiny jetpack.
-Natalie at Doodle Craft uses recycled soda bottles and cardboard, along with some straps and felt, to create a rocket-powered jetpack that you can also easily make at home.
-Older kids might even like to tackle the project on their own, experimenting with ways to make the pack more stable when worn and adding their own flair to a fantastic craft.
+Natalie at Doodlecraft uses recycled soda bottles and cardboard, along with some straps and felt, to create a rocket-powered jetpack that you can easily make at home.
+Older kids might even like to tackle the project on their own, experimenting with ways to make the pack more stable when worn and adding their own flair.

-Over on the phenomenal family blog All For the Boys, Allison Waken provides an easy tutorial for creating a unique airplane that flies even better than just a plain old paper plane.
-If your kids are like mine, they won’t believe that a straw-and-paper airplane can actually fly, giving you the opportunity to make and test a memorable, extremely simple contraption together.
+Over on the phenomenal family blog All for the Boys, Allison Waken provides an easy tutorial for creating a unique airplane that flies even better than just a plain old paper plane.
+If your kids are like mine, they won’t believe that a straw-and-paper airplane can actually fly, allowing you to make and test a memorable, extremely simple contraption together.